Union Station (Washington Metro): Station layout

 Like the other original stations of the Metro, Union Station sports coffered vaults of concrete in its ceiling.
 One end of the station has a lowered "box" cut out of the ceiling.
 The station features an island platform with two exits, one mid-platform mezzanine leading to the main hall of Union Station and Massachusetts Avenue and the one northern exit leading to 1st Street NE and to the main boarding concourse.
 The station features escalators with the elevator between them as seen at Addison Road and North Bethesda between the mezzanine and platform.

+Union Station is the last underground station for northbound trains to Glenmont until Forest Glen.